sourcegraph/about/handbook/company/team/index.md

 - Various, USA 🇺🇸
 - Github: hjsizemore
 - [trey@sourcegraph.com](mailto:trey@sourcegraph.com), [LinkedIn](https://www.linkedin.com/in/treysizemore/)
-- Trey is currently living as a digital nomad, traveling the US in a 5th wheeler with his fiancée Paige and their 2 dogs Jack and Dash.
+- Trey is currently living as a digital nomad, traveling the US in a 5th wheeler with his fiancée Paige and their 2 dogs Dash and Jack.
 He has 3 children (Sahara, Savannah, and Ethan) who he's immensely proud of and who are off on thier own adventures.
 Trey enjoys playing [pickleball] (https://www.usapa.org), tennis, and pretty much any gadget.
 He's always up for time at the beach 🏖, traveling to new destinations (and old favorites), and the occasional dad joke 😆

 ## Cristina Birkel